OUR TRUSTED PARTNERS AND CUSTOMERS

 When Models Learn from Humans, Meaning Matters

 Most AI programs include humans somewhere in the loop.
 Labeling data.
 Reviewing outputs.
 Evaluating edge cases.
+What is often missing is an explicit design for how meaning is interpreted.

 Two people can follow the same instructions and still make different decisions because they understand intent differently.
 What feels like healthy diversity of judgment at small scale requires deliberate alignment to stay coherent at enterprise scale.